15 Campgrounds – Ultimate Grand Canyon Camping Guide

 For the best chance of getting a permit, submit your group’s backcountry permit application during the Earliest Consideration period (before 5 p.m.
 MST on the 1st of the month that is four months prior to your proposed start date).
 Earliest Consideration permit applications can be submitted up to 10 days before the 1st of the month.
 If you miss this early time slot, your chances of getting a permit go down dramatically.

 How Much Does It Cost to Camp at the Grand Canyon?

 It’s not free to camp in Grand Canyon National Park, so make sure you budget for your nights spent in the park’s campgrounds.
 While it’s a lot cheaper than staying in a hotel, it’s still money you’re spending during your vacation.

-In 2022, Mather Campground cost anywhere from $18-$50/night, depending on what site you stay in.
-At Desert View, a tent or RV site in 2022 cost $18/night.
+In 2023, Mather Campground cost anywhere from $18-$50/night, depending on what site you stay in.
+At Desert View, a tent or RV site in 2023 cost $18/night.
 At North Rim Campground, fees range from $6 to $50.
-At Trailer Village RV Campground, one-night stays can range from $64-$74 a night in 2022, depending on the site and its amenities.
+At Trailer Village RV Campground, one-night stays start at $64 a night in 2023.
 Reserve and pay for your site online in advance to guarantee you have a place to set up your tent or park your RV at the end of the day.
 All these campgrounds fill up, and hoping that you’ll get a site by driving up is not a strong plan.